-The Bond Bank's mainstream program was created in 1976 by its General Bond Resolution (issuance of Bond Bank General Obligation Bonds).
-A total of 71 general obligation bond series have been issued in order to secure funds to purchase \$596.2 million in municipal debt.
+The Bond Bank's historical mainstream program was created in 1976 by its General Bond Resolution that authorized the issuance of Bond Bank general obligation bonds to purchase general obligation bond issues of municipalities.
+A total of 73 general obligation bond series have been issued in order to secure funds to purchase \$647.5 million in municipal debt.